FAST-HEP/fasthep-flow/docs/configuration/global_settings.md

 # Global Settings

-In addition to the stages, the YAML file can also contain global settings.
-These settings apply to all stages, unless overridden by the stage.
+In addition to the tasks, the YAML file can also contain global settings.
+These settings apply to all tasks, unless overridden by the task.

 ```yaml
 global: